📝 Delivery & dark kitchen · ⏱️ 3 min read

 • Frequency - how often they order

-Calculate net margin per dish per postcode
+Calculate true profit per dish per postcode

 • Ingredient costs (food cost)